 </div>

-If the mainScripts component is active (default), docmd automatically applies a full-screen zoom effect to any image contained within a gallery or any image tagged with the .lightbox class.
+When mainScripts is active, docmd automatically applies a full-screen zoom effect to any image tagged with the .lightbox class or placed inside a gallery.

 { .lightbox }